CaileyCrandall/ultra-marathon-stats-project/README.md

-# Ultra Marathon Running Analysis
+# Ultra Marathon Data Analysis

-> Exploring 224 years of endurance — performance, demographics, and race trends from 1798 to 2022.
+> What factors influence ultramarathon pacing?
+> Using 6.8 million race records from 1798–2022.

-Ultramarathons are any foot race exceeding the standard marathon distance of 42.195 km.
+Ultramarathons are foot races exceeding the standard marathon distance (42.195 km).
-They range from 50 km trail runs to multi-day fixed-time events (e.g., 24-hour or 6-day races), attracting athletes who push well beyond conventional limits of human endurance.
+This project investigates which factors — distance, gender, age, season, and location — predict athlete pace (min/km) using a large historical dataset spanning over 200 years.

 ---